firozkhan18/technologies-notes/core-java-basics-1.md

 So factory pattern solve this problem very easily by model an interface for creating an object which at creation time can let its subclasses decide which class to instantiate, Factory Pattern promotes loose coupling by eliminating the need to bind application-specific classes into the code.
 The factory methods are typically implemented as virtual methods, so this pattern is also referred to as the “Virtual Constructor”.
 These methods create the objects of the products or target classes.

+1. **Decoupling:** It allows the framework or application to be decoupled from the concrete classes it uses.
+Instead of creating objects with `new`, it relies on factory methods, adhering to the principle of programming to an interface rather than an implementation.
+2. **Dynamic Object Creation:** The application can instantiate subclasses at runtime, depending on provided data, without needing to know specific implementations.

 ### When to use Factory design pattern in Java
 - Static Factory methods are common in frameworks where library code needs to create objects of types which may be sub classed by applications using the framework.
 - Some or all concrete products can be created in multiple ways, or we want to leave open the option that in the future there may be new ways to create the concrete product.
 - Factory method is used when Products don't need to know how they are created.
 - We  can use factory pattern where we have to create an object of any one of sub-classes depending on the data provided

+- When the exact types of objects to create are not known until runtime.
+- When creating objects of a class that might be subclassed.
+- When the creation logic is complex and should be encapsulated.

 ### Code Example of Factory Design Pattern in Java:
 Let’s see an example of how factory pattern is implemented in Code.
 We have requirement to create multiple currency e.g. INR, SGD, USD and code should be extensible to accommodate new Currency as well.
 Here we have made Currency as interface and all currency would be concrete implementation of Currency interface.
 Factory Class will create Currency based upon country and return concrete implementation which will be stored in interface type.
 This makes code dynamic and extensible.